JustinFletcher/justinfletcher.github.io/essays/evidence-of-scholarly-ability.md

 I have included below only papers published since January 1st, 2021.
 For a complete list of prior work please see my [Google Scholar author page](https://scholar.google.com/citations?hl=en&user=YSEl3usAAAAJ&view_op=list_works).
 For prior work in which I am not the first author, my contributions always include direct supervision of the project.
 Supervision, here, means directly and routinely adivsing the author on the techncial execution of the project.
 I am not listed as a coauthor for projects in which my only involvement is managment of the executing personnel.

-*Toward deep-space object detection in persistent wide field of view camera arrays*.
+*Towards jointly learned control policies and image recovery for distributed aperture telescopes*.
 Justin Fletcher, Peter Sadowski.
 Presented, SPIE Defense and Commercial Sensing 2022 (SPIE DCS 2022) (2022).

 Abstract: